 The present administration paints these asylum seekers as criminals, which they are not.
 They are mainly fleeing death from gangs (such as the American gang MS-13, which branched out into Central America) or from starvation, since climate change has resulted in record droughts and failed crops in the region.

 This treatment does not represent the American ideals that I was taught as a child.
-They are not in the character of anyone I know.
+Such treatment is not in the character of anyone I know.
 And it’s also shameful to have a secretive head of state who so artfully employs all the antisocial behaviors that we school teachers all teach our students to avoid.
 In this sense, then, I’m glad I’m not a primary school teacher at this moment to have to explain it all.

 I wanted to end by recommending a musical group called “I’m with her” – three women playing something similar to bluegrass, but with surprisingly sophisticated harmonies at times.
 It’s hard to believe that someone like me, who doted on groups like the Art Ensemble of Chicago for so many years now likes music so blatantly tonal.